How to drive traffic to an e-Commerce site

 If you ever start to feel lost with a strategy and planning team, go back to the original brief.
-Check that what you are seeing meets the goal and objective you set.
+Check what you are seeing and hearing meets the goals and objectives you set.

 Which brings us to our final question to manage the strategy and planning team.

 As part of their role, they keep an eye on the latest trends in the market and in marketing in general.
 New insights into how advertising works or how to use behavioural science in marketing.
 Or new methods to improve media planning or customer experience for example.

 But sometimes, these clever answers are force fitted to your brief, without really answering your actual questions.

 We’ve seen many strategy and planning agency people get carried away with their own cleverness.
 It’s not unusual for agency strategists to forget they’re there to help you grow your business.
 Be wary of strategists who come in and present the latest conceptual framework, but who can’t tell you how much it’ll drive sales.